celestiaorg/CIPs/cips/cip-19.md

 However, breaking-free from hashes creates issues necessary to be solved on the implementation level, particularly in [the reference Golang implementation][gimpl], if forking and substantially diverging from the upstream is not an option.
 CIDs are required to have fixed and deterministic sizes.
-Making share identifiers compliant with CID prevents protobuf usage due to its reliance on varints and dynamic byte arrays serialization in.
+Making share identifiers compliant with CID prevents protobuf usage due to its reliance on varints and dynamic byte arrays serialization.

 The naive question would be: "Why not make content verification after Bitswap provided it back over its API?"
 Intuitively, this would simplify much and would not require "hacking" CID.
 However, this has an important downside - the Bitswap, in